-The gaming industry has been booming over the last few years with more and more people wanting to get involved in some way, shape or form.
+The gaming industry has been booming over the last few years.
+More and more people wanting to get involved in some way, shape or form.
 Everyone immediately thinks about those who create and develop games.
 Or even those who play them professionally within eSports or streaming.
-However, it can sometimes be overlooked that these games need to be tested rigorously before they are released to the world.
+However, it can sometimes be overlooked that these games need to be tested rigorously before they are released.
 This is where those with QA tester jobs come in.

 In this article, we’ll explain how you can become a QA tester and work your way into this ever-growing industry.